jsturtridge/scripts/README.md

 ## PDF Pen

-To be called via Hazel to perform OCR on PDF documents downloaded
+To be called via Hazel to perform OCR on PDF documents downloaded.

+## Create OF task in Inbox

+Used in Mail.app and called via Mail ActOn to create a new task within OmniFocus along with the URL of the mail message in the notes field.